Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Results and discussion

-To explore how a multimode cavity can be used to probe the bare nuclear-electronic dynamics following photoexcitation, we chose a value of $g_0$ that does not disturb these dynamics.
-For this purpose, we used a spectral density with a light--matter coupling per unit dipole, $g_0/\mu_0$, equal to 0.03 eV$\cdot$nm$^{-1} e^{-1}$.
-This value gives a total semiclassical field strength of $\varepsilon_\text{tot}=(\sum_k \varepsilon_k^2)^{\frac{1}{2}}=1\times10^{-3}$ a.u.
-Figures \ref{fig:4panel_weak}C and \ref{fig:4panel_weak}D show the proton position expectation value to be identical both inside and outside the cavity, indicating that we are not observing cavity-modified dynamics.
+To explore how a multimode cavity can be used to probe the bare nuclear--electronic dynamics following photoexcitation, we chose a value of $g_0$ that does not disturb these dynamics.
+For this purpose, we used a spectral density with a light--matter coupling per unit dipole, $g_0/\mu_0$, equal to 0.03 V/nm, where $\mu_0=1$ $e\cdot$nm.
+This value gives a total semiclassical cavity field strength of $\varepsilon_\text{tot}=(\sum_k \varepsilon_k^2)^{\frac{1}{2}}=1\times10^{-3}$ a.u.
+(0.5 V/nm).
+We report light--matter coupling as $g_0/\mu_0$ because the dipole is a dynamical quantity in real-time simulations.
+For reference, the fixed S$_0$ to S$_1$ transition dipole moment computed from linear-response NEO-TDDFT is $\sim $ 0.1 $e\cdot$nm ($\sim$5 D), so a coupling of $g_0/\mu_0 = 0.03$ V/nm corresponds to a peak effective coupling of $g_0\sim$3 meV and total coupling of $g_\text{tot}\sim$50 meV.
+Figs. \ref{fig:4panel_weak}C and \ref{fig:4panel_weak}D show the proton position expectation value to be identical both inside and outside the cavity, indicating that we are not observing cavity-modified dynamics.
 The mode-specific cavity emission dynamics are depicted in Figs. \ref{fig:4panel_weak}A and \ref{fig:4panel_weak}B. In both cases, we observe maxima in the emission that are regularly spaced in time with a period of roughly 1.0 fs for the S$_0$ geometry and 1.3 fs for the constrained S$_1$ geometry.
 These periods correspond roughly to the characteristic timescales of the bare S$_0$ to S$_1$ excitation energies for the two different structures, $\hbar/\Delta E_{\text{S}_1}$, which are 1.06 fs and 1.26 fs, respectively.
 At early times, the emission is greatest at the vertical S$_0$ to S$_1$ excitation energy, $\Delta E_{\text{S}_1}$.
 This behavior is expected because these cavity modes are most resonant with the instantaneous transition and have the strongest light--matter coupling $g_k$ due to the spectral density being peaked at this energy.
 The initial vertical transition energy $\Delta E_{\text{S}_1}$ is marked with a horizontal dashed line on all mode population plots.
 Shifting of the cavity emission away from this frequency indicates that the nuclear--electronic subsystem has evolved away from the electronic and protonic densities associated with the initial vertical excitation energy.